 Project areas include work on voting rights (including the rights of students and people with felony convictions); reform of election administration (including voter registration modernization, ballot design, and defensive work against photo ID and other practices likely to suppress the vote or have a disproportionate impact on communities of color); campaign finance reform at the federal, state, and local level; protecting the independence, impartiality, and integrity of the courts; eliminating partisan gerrymandering and other manipulations of electoral maps; and combating efforts to undermine the fairness and integrity of the census.

-The Brennan Center seeks a full-time Research & Program Associate to work in the Brennan Center’s Democracy Program.
+The Brennan Center seeks a full-time Research & Program Associate to work in the Brennan Center’s Democracy Program, in our New York City office.
 This position will report directly to the attorneys in charge of the relevant project area.

 Qualifications--The ideal candidate will have: